Rashidun: Settlements

 The area of Basra was very sparsely populated when it was conquered by the Muslims.
 During the reign of Umar, the Muslim army found it a suitable place to construct a base.
 Later the area was settled and a mosque was erected.

 Upon the conquest of Madyan, it was settled by Muslims.
 However, soon the environment was considered harsh, and Umar ordered the resettlement of the 40,000 settlers to Kufa.
 The new buildings were constructed from mud bricks instead of reeds, a material that was popular in the region, but caught fire easily.

 During the conquest of Egypt the area of Fustat was used by the Muslim army as a base.
 Upon the conquest of Alexandria, the Muslims returned and settled in the same area.
 Initially the land was primarily used for pasture, but later buildings were constructed.

 Other already populated areas were greatly expanded.
 At Mosul, Arfaja al-Bariqi, at the command of Umar, constructed a fort, a few churches, a mosque and a locality for the Jewish population.

-Muslim views
+Religious significance

 The first four caliphs are particularly significant to modern intra-Islamic debates: for Sunni Muslims, they are models of righteous rule; for Shia Muslims, the first three of the four were usurpers.
 Accepted traditions of both Sunni and Shia Muslims detail disagreements and tensions between the four rightly guided caliphs.
+The Nizari Ismailis on the other hand, have come to accept the caliphates of Abu Bakr, Umar, and Uthman in the modern times under the leadership and teachings of the Aga Khans, even though polemics against those early caliphs were prevalent during the Fatimid period.
+For instance, the Fatimid Ismaili Imam-Caliph Al-Hakim bi Amr Allah ordered the public cursing of the first three caliphs in the year 1005 in Cairo.